David Mansoor

 When Hamas attacked I knew bad things were round the corner and I was right.
 A couple of weeks after Israel went into Gaza, the “end apartheid” stickers that I had always seen in tucked away places in my school multiplied and everyone seemed to be constantly talking about the conflict.

 If you said you supported Palestine, it was a route to popularity and for students to think you were intelligent, that you understood current affairs.
-In my year, one of the very few Jews who were there, openly said he was on the Palestinian side and the other students approved.
+In my year, in a bid for popularity, for acceptance, the only other Jew in my class said he was on the Palestinian side and the other students approved.
 “Yeah, you can be Jewish and not support Israel,” they said.
 It felt like a betrayal.

-During our GCSEs one of the invigilators was wearing a “Free Palestine” bracelet.
-I noticed it when she collected my exam paper.
-I lived with the constant feeling that anti-Israel comments could be made at any point, at any time – even by my close friends, none of whom defended me once when vicious comments were made about Israel or to me for having an Israeli dad.
+I lived with the constant dread that racist slurs could be made at any moment, even by my close friends, none of whom once defended me when vicious comments were made about Israel or about me for having an Israeli dad.
+During during the actual GCSEs I even spotted a “Free Palestine” bracelet on the wrist of the one of the exam invigilators.
+I felt I was drowning in hostility.

 I didn’t talk about what was going on at school much at home, but I know my parents were worried about me.

 In the middle of all this, the Jewish school where I am now at sixth form held an open day for prospective students and I went along with my parents.
 I absolutely loved it.
-It was such a relief to see an Israeli flag openly displayed in the school foyer and to know that all the students I could see were Jewish like me, and in some instances also presumably Israeli.
-I became determined to leave my old school and its everyday antisemitism behind.
-I studied really, really hard to get the grades I needed to get in to my new school.
-I am now as happy in my new school as I was on that open day.
-My instincts were correct.
+It was such a relief to see an Israeli flag openly displayed in the school foyer and to know that all the students I could see were Jews like me, and in some instances also presumably Israeli.
+I became determined to leave my old life and its everyday antisemitism behind and studied really, really hard to get the grades I needed.

-But I don’t regret going to my old school because it has formed me.
-I don’t think I’d really know who I was if I hadn’t.
-I now say that I am Jewish and I feel it.
+My instincts were spot on, but this doesn’t mean I regret the past.
+The antisemitism I experienced has shaped me.
+Without it, I don’t think I’d really know who I am.
+I now say that I am Jewish and I feel it in my bones.